stephen-cripps/Lyrico/README.md

 Due to time constraints, I've left out a few features that would enhance the functionality of the application.
 I've given a brief description of them here to show how they would be implemented.

 ## Advanced search
-Currently, the artist search returns a single artist that must match exactly the input.
-With a UI, we could separate the requests to search for an artist and get the artist's lyric stats.
-This would be done by returning all search results to the user, allowing them to select the correct artist. *GetLyricStats* would then use the artist ID as an input, rather than the artist name
+Currently, the artist search returns a single artist that must match the input exactly, ignoring case.
+With a UI, we could spliot the request into 2.
+The first would returning all search results to the user, allowing them to select the correct artist. *GetLyricStats* would then use the artist ID as an input, rather than the artist name

 ## Sample Stats
 For artists with a large catalogue, this application can take a while to run, due to external restraints.
 A second endpoint could be created that takes a sample of artist's tracks or releases and performs statistical analysis on those.